The Movie Masters Cinema Group: Grand Cinemas

 Grand Cinemas (originally The Grand Theatre Company) was founded by businessman James Stiles in 1932, spun-off from Town and Suburban Properties Ltd, a real estate company that had purchased the struggling Grand Theatre.
 The company was formed to take over running of the cinema after the previous tenants, Union Theatres (the precursor to Greater Union), had defaulted on their lease.

 In their early decades the company operated a number of cinemas in Perth, including the Grand Theatre, the Theatre Royal, and the Princess Theatre in Fremantle.
 They also constructed the Piccadilly Theatre, and the heritage-listed Como Theatre in Como, opening both in 1938.
 In 1954 the company was renamed to City Theatres, and were brought out by television station TVW in 1973, though Arthur Stiles, the nephew of James Stiles, remained in charge of the company.
 On 6 November 1980 they opened the Cinema City complex opposite the Perth Town Hall; that same day the Grand Theatre shut down and the building was later demolished in March 1990.
 Cinema City would later operated by Hoyts before its demolition in 2008.

 In 1993, the renamed Grand Cinemas started expanding their suburban locations, beginning with the launch of their cineplex at Warwick, offering the first suburban cinema complex in Perth's upper northern suburbs (prior to that patrons had to travel to the Innaloo Greater Union complex further south).
 In 1996 they expanded to Bunbury, and in the following years opened a number of cineplexes including taking over two former Greater Union sites in Hillarys and Joondalup.
 As of 2022 the business remains owned by the Stiles family.

-In November 2022, Grand Cinemas announced that it had called in administrators after being financially impacted by the COVID-19 pandemic, and immediately closed its Armadale and Joondalup cineplexes as a result.
+In November 2022, Grand Cinemas announced that it had called in administrators from FTI Consulting after being financially impacted by the COVID-19 pandemic, and immediately closed its Armadale and Joondalup cineplexes as a result.
 In December 2022, their three remaining operating cineplexes at Currambine, Warwick and Bunbury were sold to Hoyts.
 The cinemas would remain operating under the Grand name before being rebranded in early 2023.
 In April 2023, Hoyts announced that they would also take over and reopen Grand's former Joondalup cineplex.
 Reading Cinemas took over and reopened Grand Cinemas' former cineplex at Armadale in January 2023.
+The company also relinquished control of Cygnet Cinema at the historic Como Theatre, which became independent as The Revival House.